Director of the Writing Center, Director of Interdisciplinary Studies, Associate Professor of English

 - IDS 495 – Independent Study: Advanced Research

-Much of my research concerns itself with Quintilian, the first-century Roman teacher of rhetoric.
+Much of my scholarship focuses on rhetoric, especially the work of Quintilian, the first-century Roman orator and teacher.
 I believe that the discipline of English finds its roots in the rhetorical tradition, which historically emphasizes more than a narrow focus on the belles lettres.
 In this light, English study ideally should fit one to use words well in a variety of situations and circumstances, for purposes in the academy and beyond.
 Consequently, my work embraces and promotes liberal arts learning, which has as its end the development of whole people who can serve the common good.

 “Albert Camus as Rhetorical Playwright: The Embodiment of His Ethic in Drama.”
 Journal of Camus Studies (2014) 23-43.
 Print.